 Department of Jazz & Contemporary Improvisation

 The Department of Jazz & Contemporary Improvisation offers rigorous training in mainstream jazz as well as the systematic exploration of more open, eclectic forms of improvisation, all taught by a world-class faculty.
-The combination of traditional and innovative coursework cultivates an unsurpassed level of creativity, resulting in the development of skills that are key to success.
-Pioneered here at Michigan, this progressive approach to improvisation takes full advantage of the boundless course offerings available across the greater University.
-The department actively encourages a beneficial sense of community, which supports all students in their musical explorations.
-The department also offers coursework that explores the broader aspects of creative development through consciousness-based curricula that is at the forefront of jazz education, as well as at the vanguard of the most progressive initiatives in higher education.
+The combination of traditional and innovative coursework helps support creative growth across a wide variety of students’ musical interests resulting in the development of skills that are key to success.
+This progressive approach to improvisation takes full advantage of the boundless course offerings available across the greater University.
+The department actively encourages a strong sense of community, which supports all students in their musical explorations.
+The department also offers coursework that explores the broader aspects of creative development through consciousness-based curricula.

 Faculty